 Rickshaws in India

-Auto rickshaws are three-wheeled vehicles that can be found in most Indian towns and cities.
+Auto rickshaws, or tuk-tuks, are three-wheeled vehicles that are found across Indian towns and cities.
 They are generally cheaper than taxis, but while most of them have meters, drivers rarely use them.
-Passengers should therefore negotiate with the driver and agree on a fare before they start their journey.
+Passengers should negotiate with the driver and agree on a fare before they start their journey.

 Cycle rickshaws are three-wheeled bicycles with a support bench for passengers at the back and a canopy for shelter.
 They're more common in smaller towns than cities and have been banned in certain cities for causing congestion.
-Cycle rickshaws aren't the most efficient mode of transport, but they certainly provide a novel way to get around.
+Cycle rickshaws aren't the most efficient mode of transport, but they certainly provide a novel way of getting around.

 Taxis in India